AlexandriaDAO/core/src/perpetua/perpetua.md

 Backend Stuff:
 - Payment for all/some actions (maybe we do an action count for all backend calls, after certain actions you must pay X lbry).
-- 'Following' with your feed being the latest of those you're following?
-Could we make a query function for that?